UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 1.
 Photograph of a commercial dumbwaiter.

-Some questions to kick off the project and organise it in four sections.
+Some questions and ideas to kick off the project and organise it in five sections.
 Apply the FSM architecture to this problem.

-- LS1, LS0: Limit switches to detect the presence/absence of the car at each storey.
+- LS1, LS0: limit switches to detect the presence/absence of the car stopped at each storey.

-- RST is similar to CD: if pressed or after power on, this signal takes the car to the initial state with the car stopped at storey 0.
+- CD: if pressed or after power on, this special signal takes the car to the initial state stopping the car at storey 0.

 - GL1, RL1, GL0, RL0: LEDs for indicating operation: green LED is ON when the car is stopped in the corresponding storey, red LED is ON when the car is moving between storeys.